Railway town

-A railway town, or railroad town, is a settlement that originated or was greatly developed because of a railway station or junction at its site.
+A railway town, or railroad town, is a settlement that originated, or was expanded, as a result of a railway line being constructed there.

 North America

-During the construction of the First transcontinental railroad in the 1860s, temporary, "Hell on wheels" towns, made mostly of canvas tents, accompanied the Union Pacific Railroad as construction headed west.
-Most faded away but some became permanent settlements.
+During the construction of the first transcontinental railroad in the 1860s, laborers lived in temporary work camps, nicknamed "Hell on Wheels," that moved along the Union Pacific Railroad as construction headed west.
+Most of these camps faded away but some became permanent towns on the railroad.

-In the 1870s successive boomtowns sprung up in Kansas, each prospering for a year or two as a railhead, and withering when the rail line extended further west and created a new endpoint for the Chisholm Trail.
+In the 1870s, successive boomtowns sprung up in Kansas, each prospering for a year or two as a railhead, and withering when the rail line extended further west and created a new endpoint for the Chisholm Trail.

 Becoming rail hubs made Chicago and Los Angeles grow from small towns to large cities.

-Sayre, Pennsylvania and Atlanta, Georgia were among the American company towns created by railroads in places where no settlement already existed.

 In western Canada, railway towns became associated with brothels and prostitution, and concerned railway companies started a series of YMCAs in the late nineteenth century in response.